There's No Freaking Way I'll be Your Lover! Unless...: Manga

-A manga adaptation illustrated by Musshu began serialization on Shueisha's Dash X Comic section of the Niconico Seiga website on May 15, 2020.
-The series has been collected in eight tankōbon volumes as of June 18, 2025.
+A manga adaptation illustrated by Musshu was serialized on Shueisha's Dash X Comic section of the Niconico Seiga website from May 15, 2020, to July 31, 2026.
+The series has been collected in nine tankōbon volumes as of May 19, 2026.
+A second part illustrated by Eru Kudō, titled There's No Freaking Way I'll be Your Lover!
+Unless...
+Second Season, will begin serialization on the same section in Q1 2027.

 The manga has also been licensed for English release in North America by Seven Seas Entertainment.